ElsabbahInstitute/resume-building-presenting-dvs/README.md

-# resume-building-presenting-dvs
+# Resume Building and Presenting For Developers
-A course that teaches developers build up their skills and show it to the world.
+A course that teaches developers how to build up their skills and show it to the world.